nmaksimova/square-panda-cb92c/src/pages/index.md

-      New Salsa and Bachata Group Class for Beginners is starting November 29th
+      New Salsa Group Class for Beginners is starting November 29th

     actions: